apache/mynewt-site/docs/modules/console.md

 # Console

-The console is an operating system window where users interact with system programs of the operating system or a console application by entering text input (typically from a keyboard) and reading text output (typically on the computer terminal).
+The console is an operating system window where users interact with system programs of the operating system or a console application by entering text input (typically from a keyboard) and reading text output (typically on the computer terminal or monitor).
 The text written on the console brings some information and is a sequence of characters sent by the OS or programs running on the OS.

 Support is currently available for console access via the serial port on the hardware board.